Board of Directors

 Jennifer Janzen joined the ALCES group in 2008 as the project coordinator for Alberta Tomorrow, a web-based educational land-use simulator.
 She holds a Bachelor of Science in Land Use & Environmental Studies and Biology, and a Bachelor of Education from the University of Saskatchewan and has worked for various government and non-profit organizations as a plant ecologist and educator in Saskatchewan and Alberta.
 She taught high school Biology in Alberta for 10 years while at the same time working with the Elbow River Watershed Partnership and Parks Canada to develop lesson plans on various environmental issues.
 She and her husband now live in Cochrane, raising two wonderful daughters and instilling in them an appreciation for our natural world.

-Both within and outside of Rocky View, Pat has been actively involved in the environmental and global education communities within Alberta for much of his career.
+Pat has been actively involved in the environmental and global education communities within Alberta throughout his career.
 For many years Pat served with the Global, Environmental and Outdoor Education Council (GEOEC) of the Alberta Teachers Association.
-Pat has also been actively involved with the Alberta Council for Environmental Education (ACEE), serving as a Board member for several years.
+Pat has also been actively involved with the Alberta Council for Environmental Education (ACEE), serving as a Board member for many years.

 After a 37 year career in education, Hugh has joined his daughter in the flower business.
 For 12 years he was as Municipal politician where he took a leadership role setting up the Ghost Access Management Plan and was actively involved in regional water issues.
 He is presently the Chairman of the Upper Bow Basin Cumulative Effects study group, and a Director of the Action For Agriculture.